-The approved budget request includes resources and services that are essential to student achievement and well-being but are out of reach for many of our students and families.
-This includes investments to improve nutritious food offerings, the restoration of lunch and recess monitors, and enhanced student supports and mental health services.
-The budget proposal provides for innovative new learning options for all students, while expanding equity in access to enriching educational opportunities.
+This budget includes resources and services that are essential to student achievement and well-being but are out of reach for many of our students and families.
+It includes investments to improve nutritious food offerings, the restoration of lunch and recess monitors, and enhanced student supports and mental health services.
+The budget provides for innovative new learning options for all students, while expanding equity in access to enriching educational opportunities.
 It provides investments for well-maintained facilities and infrastructure, and responsive and efficient operations.

-The adopted Board of Education budget request for FY 2019 totals \$906.8 million and represents an increase of \$87.7 million, or 10.7 percent, over the amount funded for the FY 2018 school year.
-The recurring amount requested from the county is \$583.2 million, with an additional request for county funding of \$11.4 million in one-time costs needed for FY 2019 as well as a multiyear \$50.5 million request from the county to address the Health Fund deficit accrued during FY 2017 and FY 2018.
-The total request for state funding is \$249.3 million, an increase of \$10.7 million over FY 2018.
+The revised budget for FY 2019 totals \$862.4 million and represents an increase of \$43.3 million, or 5.3 percent, over the amount funded for the FY 2018 school year.
+The recurring amount requested from the county is \$589.0 million, with additional county funding of \$11.1 million in one-time costs.
+The total request for state funding is \$249.8 million, an increase of \$11.1 million over FY 2018.
 The remaining budget includes funding from Federal and Other Sources totaling \$12.6 million.